 2: Lack of collaboration and coordination amongst stakeholders.
 It is impossible to implement and scale efforts to combat plastic pollution by relying on the actions of a single organisation (Chan, 2023).
 However, despite the evident need for collective action, including in the formulation of science-based policies, there is often lack of collaboration and coordination amongst and within related stakeholder groups (Darus, 2023; Jobling, 2023).
-Without effective collaboration and coordination of efforts, and the development of ineffective or unsuccessful interventions (Jobling, 2023; Murad, 2023).
+Without effective collaboration and coordination mechanisms, there is a risk of misunderstandings, the duplication of efforts, and the development of ineffective or unsuccessful interventions (Jobling, 2023; Murad, 2023).